ScrapWare/Scrap-Script-Bank/stable-diffusion/README.md

 ## Utilities for Stable Diffusion

-Useful with .desktop launcher(KDE Dolphin) and add right click menu on your file manager.
+Useful with .desktop launcher(KDE Dolphin) and add right click menu on your file manager & apply to KDE Dolphin service dir and good changes.

-### Sample of Create .desktop launcher

-[Desktop Entry]
-Version=1.0
-Type=Application
-Name=get prompt
-Comment=get tEXt parametor
-Exec="placed_path.ext" %u
-ServiceTypes=KonqPopupMenu/Plugin
-MimeType=image/png
-Icon=applications-graphics
-Path=
-Terminal=false
-StartupNotify=true

-& apply KDE Dolphin service dir and good changes.